 When most organizations think about increasing “sustainability” or ramping up their sustainability activities, it’s likely that they are thinking only about the “green” aspect of sustainability – shrinking their carbon footprint, reducing waste, and doing better by the environment.
 A quick poll of Campbell Institute members reveals, however, that sustainability means much more than just being green.
 The term implies a corporate responsibility not only to the planet, but also to the organization’s people by protecting worker health and safety, and to profitability by ensuring a viable business for many years to come.

-Defining EHS Excellence: Best Practices from the Campbell Award
+Defining EHS Excellence: Best Practices from Campbell Award Winners

 Within these pages, you will find examples of how fourteen Campbell Award-winning organizations have achieved success in protecting their workers, eliminating health hazards, improving the environment, and conserving energy, all while improving business performance and increasing profitability.
 These examples draw attention not only to the organizations’ concrete EHS initiatives, but also to their impact.
 While these applications originate from the first twelve years of the Award from 2004 to 2015, they actually describe decades of EHS achievements through continuous improvement efforts.
 The variety of Award winners in terms of industry, geographic location, corporate size/structure, and business systems creates a holistic perspective of EHS management that should be relevant to any organization seeking excellence in EHS.